playermissile/dli_tutorial/index.rst

            sta VSCROL
            jmp XITVBV      ; exit VBI through operating system routine

-The idea behind multiple scrolling regions is independent control of the hardware scrolling registers.
-Coarse scrolling for each region is dependent only on the LMS addresses of the display list; it is fine scrolling that needs special handling because ordinarily ``VSCROL`` and ``HSCROL`` affect the entire screen.
+The idea behind multiple scrolling regions is: independent control of the hardware scrolling registers.
+Coarse scrolling for each region is dependent only on the LMS addresses of the display list, so no DLI would be needed.
+However, fine scrolling does need the mid-screen changes provided by a DLI, otherwise the ``VSCROL`` and ``HSCROL`` values would affect all scrolling regions.

 The hardware scrolling registers are set in the vertical blank and would normally affect the entire screen.
 But because of the DLI, they only affect the